laristra/cinch-utils/README.md

     % mkdir build
     % cd build
     % cmake -DCMAKE_INSTALL_PREFIX=/path/to/install ..
     % make install

+You can also use the curses version of CMake:

+    % mkdir build
+    % cd build
+    % ccmake ..
+    % make install

 This will install the command-line tool and some helper scripts to